 One of the main cybercrimes on this date, he says, is usually the development of a fake website: “Criminals look at sites where large volumes of purchase can occur, well-known brands or establishments, and create fake pages on the website “.

 Therefore, we must pay attention to elements that indicate that something is wrong, “misspellings, some difference with the usual design of the page …, can make us jump the alert and if never continue because we can run out of money and without purchase” .

 Rubio also warns of the importance of checking the URL: “We always have to see that it is ‘HTTPS, that it ends in ‘s’ is essential to know that the transaction is carried out through an encrypted channel”.

 Be careful, also with the redirection to a fake website that supplants the bank.
 Here an antivirus says, if we do not download any malicious software, it will not warn us, but it can warn us that “we are accessing a site where there is no or has expired the security certificate, something that can alert us.”

 Bet on platforms like PayPal

-Remember that to increase payment security there are specific platforms, such as PayPal that allows a “double factor authentication.
-That is, an SMS that arrives to the mobile with a code after entering our data, for greater security.”
+Remember that to increase payment security there are specific platforms, such as PayPal that allow a “double factor authentication.
+That is, an SMS that arrives at the mobile with a code after entering our data, for greater security.”